davisonaudio/HapticInstrumentWorkshop/README.md

 The firmware is developed for the Teensy using [PlatformIO](https://platformio.org).
 This provides more flexibility than using the Arduino IDE (as is often used with Teensy and similar boards), but still allows use of the Teensy system's wide array of useful C++ libraries.
 It also avoids the increased complexities of utilising a proper embedded development environment (such as NXP's MCUXpresso for the Teensy 4.0's NXP RT1060 microcontroller).

 Visual Studio Code is required for PlatformIO development.
 For further details of development environment setup please refer the the readme within the firmware folder.

+# Publications
+For more information on related research output of this project, please refer to the below publications:

+- M. Davison, C. J. Webb, M. Ducceschi and A. P. McPherson.
+A self-sensing haptic actuator for tactile interaction with physical modelling synthesis. *Proc.
+International Conference on New Interfaces for Musical Expression (NIME)*, Utrecht, Netherlands.
+2024.
+[PDF](http://instrumentslab.org/data/andrew/davison_nime2024.pdf)

+- M. Davison and A. P. McPherson.
+A self-sensing vibrotactile transducer for bidirectional interaction. *Proc.
+Eurohaptics* (work in progress), Lille, France.
+2024.
+[PDF](http://instrumentslab.org/data/andrew/davison_eurohaptics2024.pdf)